danielvarcas/nc-knews/README.md

   - `created_at` defaults to the current date
   - `body`

-- NOTE: psql expects Date types to be in a date format - not a timestamp!
-However, you can easily turn a timestamp into a date using js...

-### Step 2 - Building and Testing

-1. Build your Express app
-2. Mount an API Router onto your app
-3. Define the routes described below
-4. Define controller functions for each of your routes.
-5. Use proper project configuration from the offset, being sure to treat development and test differently.
-6. Test each route **as you go**, checking both successful requests and the variety of errors you could expect to encounter.

-**HINT** You will need to take advantage of knex migrations in order to efficiently test your application.

 ### Routes

-Your server should have the following end-points:
+The server has the following end-points:

 ```http
 GET /api/topics
 ```

-- responds with an array of topic objects - each object should have a `slug` and `description` property.
+- responds with an array of topic objects - each object has a `slug` and `description` property.

 ```http
 POST /api/topics